AnnaKiira/Frolic-Flavours/README.md

 I chose to build this recipe-sharing app because I love cooking, especially with loved ones.
 Working on a project related to my interests made the process really enjoyable.

 Planning was an important step before starting the build the app.

-Here is a link to the deployed app: https://main--frolicflavours.netlify.app/
+- Here is a link to the deployed app: https://main--frolicflavours.netlify.app/

-Here is a link to my planning materials: https://trello.com/b/QFiNx5aE/crud-project
+- Here is a link to my planning materials: https://trello.com/b/QFiNx5aE/crud-project

 The Trello board includes User Stories, a Routing Table, an ER-Diagram, Wireframes and other functionalities needed for my app to work and look good.

 Technologies used:
-...
+- JavaScript, CSS, EJS and MongoDB was used to build and complete this project.

+Stretch Goals:
-Some of my stretch goals for future enhancements are adding images to recipes as visuals are important when choosing a recipe to cook.
+- Some of my stretch goals for future enhancements are adding images to recipes as visuals are important when choosing a recipe to cook.
+- Implementing advanced search options and filtering would be a great enhancement.
+This would allow users to find recipes without having to scroll through the entire app.
+For example, if someone is looking for pasta recipes, they could use the filter in the search function to display only pasta recipes.